 Maybe you haven't gained a pound and you feel like a feather on the seesaw, or maybe you can't fit into your favorite pair of jeans.
 And now you're looking in the mirror, thinking only one thing: Am I normal?

 First of all, what's normal?
 There's no one type of normal.
-Otherwise, the world would be full of a lot of abnormal people!
-The next time you go to the mall, take a look around.
+The next time you go to the mall or a sporting event, take a look around.
 You'll see tall people, short people, and people with broad shoulders, little feet, big stomachs, long fingers, stubby legs, and skinny arms ... you get the idea.

 You can change your hairstyle or put on a new hat, but the way you look isn't entirely under your control.
 Your looks were largely determined by your parents.
-When your parents created you, they passed on their genes — a kind of special code — and those genes helped to decide your size and shape, your eye color and hair texture, even whether you have freckles.
+When your parents created you, they passed on their genes, which helped to decide your size and shape, your eye color and hair texture, even whether you have freckles.

 Small or Tall

 Height is just one of the thousands of features your genes decide.
 In fact, because you have two parents, your genes act like a referee, giving you a height that usually lands somewhere between the height of each parent.
-If both your parents are tall, then most likely you will be tall, too, but if you have questions about how tall you're going to be, ask your doctor if he or she can help you figure it out.
+If both your parents are tall, then most likely you will be tall too.
+But if you have questions about how tall you're going to be, ask your doctor to help you figure it out.

 But genes don't decide everything.
 For example, eating an unhealthy diet can keep you from growing to your full potential.
 Getting plenty of sleep, enough exercise, and nutrients will help you grow just like you should.

 No doubt you're wondering how fast you should grow.
 It depends.
 There's no perfect or right amount.
 On average, kids grow about 2 inches (6 centimeters) a year between age 3 and when they start puberty (when your body starts changing and becoming more grown up).